yavuztas/yavuztas.github.io/_drafts/bean-definition-override-exception-in-spring-boot-2.1.markdown

 ---

 ## 1. Introduction
-Spring Boot offers us auto-configuration provisions out of the box to let us orchestrate our beans quickly and practically.

-However, it can be tricky to find out the reason for some configuration problems without knowing the defaults Spring Boot brings in.
+Although defining beans can be pretty straightforward, it can be difficult to determine the cause of some configuration problems without knowing the defaults Spring Boot provides.
+A common problem is the *BeanDefinitionOverrideException* that can confuse some developers about the *Bean Overriding* behavior in Spring.

+In this tutorial, we’ll take a look at Spring’s BeanDefinitionOverrideException and how to handle it.

+--- version 2 ---

+The Spring Boot 2.1 upgrade surprised a number of people with unexpected occurances of *BeanDefinitionOverrideException*.
+It can also confuse some developers and make them wondering about what happened to the *Bean Overriding* behavior in Spring.

-In this tutorial, we'll explain *BeanDefinitionOverrideException* in Spring Boot.
+In this tutorial, we'll unravel this issue and then see how best to address it.

 ## 2. Bean Overriding in Spring
 For each *ApplicationContext* in Spring, beans are identified by their names.